Elliptic Double Affine Hecke Algebras: Introduction

-In section 3, we give some structural results on the main scenario we consider in the sequel, namely a Coxeter group acting on an abelian variety ``by reflections''.
-In particular, we show that under reasonable conditions one can associate a ``coroot'' morphism to an elliptic curve to every root of the Coxeter group, compatibly with the linear relations between roots in the standard reflection representation (and satisfying suitable notions of positivity!).
-This is a key ingredient in our construction, as our parameters will correspond to effective divisors on those curves.
-We also show that in the case of a finite Coxeter group, the invariant theory is better behaved than suggested by the results of section 2: as long as a certain isogeny (which is an isomorphism in the most natural cases) has diagonalizable kernel, the invariant theory continues to behave well even for supersingular curves.
+In Section~\ref{section3}, we~give some structural results on the main scenario we consider in the sequel, namely a~Coxeter group acting on an abelian variety ``by reflections''.
+In~particular, we~show that under reasonable conditions every root of the Coxeter group can be assigned an associated ``coroot'' morphism to an elliptic curve, compatibly with the linear relations between roots in the standard reflection representation (and satisfying suitable notions of positivity!).
+This is a~key ingredient in our construction, as~our parameters will correspond to effective divisors on those curves.
+We also show that in the case of a finite Coxeter group, the invariant theory is better behaved than suggested by the results of Section~\ref{section2}: as long as a certain isogeny (which is an isomorphism in the most natural cases) has diagonalizable kernel, the invariant theory continues to behave well even for supersingular curves.
 This flatness of invariants is a crucial ingredient in proving flatness of the spherical algebra, and in particular means the $C^\vee C_n$ case will be flat over any field.